msalguer/simplerestful/README.md

 I modified code for get SQLite demo database on Python API.
 Is not necessary download first SQLite database.
 Now, you can deploy automatically on Heroku.
 You can test it here:

 https://simplerestful.herokuapp.com/

+The first request to the API could be slower, if the Heroku instance was asleep.

 LOCAL DEPLOY: